jadon-l/jadon-l.github.io/README.md

 # This is my official site.
+## I might have a few alternate links that I will be removing soon.

+___

-# Thanks for reading this README page.
+Thanks for reading this README page.